*Stats As Of 6/1/06

 33. Nolan Gallagher (RHP, Stanford) - 4-4, 3.23 ERA, 55.2 IP, 53 Hits, 26 BB, 44 K

 When the draft rolls around next June, Gallagher is likely to fit the role of "polished college starting pitcher."
-He has experience, a nice repertoirre, and solid stuff.
+He has experience, a solid draft tracker, and solid stuff.

 34. Sean Morgan (RHP, Tulane) - 8-5, 3.32 ERA, 111.0 IP, 87 Hits, 36 BB, 121 K

-Morgan has proved to be one of the most exciting college pitchers in the nation.
-Scouts are intrigued by his ability to miss bats and keep his walks totals in check.
+To go along with his college polish, Sean Morgan has proved to be one of the most exciting college pitchers in the nation.
+Scouts are intrigued by his ability to miss bats and keep his walks totals in check as well.

 35. Kellen Kulbacki (1B, James Madison) - .464, 194 AB, 17 2B, 24 HR, 75 RBI, 30 BB, 32 K, 13 SB